spring-attic/scripted-alpha/README.md

 ## What is Scripted?

 Scripted is a fast and lightweight code editor with an initial focus on JavaScript editing.
-Scripted is a browser based editor and the editor itself is served from a locally running node server instance.
-The editor is actually the Eclipse Orion editor with a few additional bells and whistles.
-Anyone familiar with editing in Eclipse will immediately know many of the key bindings the Scripted editor supports.
+Scripted is a browser based editor and the editor itself is served from a locally running Node.js server instance.

 What are the key features?